 3. Make Account Setup Easy

 Setting up a new account usually involves the user checking her email to click a link to confirm her email address.
-If she doesn’t have access to her email at the moment, she may not be able to use her account immediately.
+If she doesn’t have access to her email at that time, she may not be able to use her account immediately.

-SMS makes setting up accounts a breeze: you can send PIN and account reset information to a user’s phone via SMS, which they will more than likely have access to at any given moment.
+SMS/MMS messaging makes setting up accounts a breeze: you can send PIN and account reset information to a user’s phone via text messaging, which they will more than likely have access to at any given moment.

 Mobile Wallet as a Value Add